-☐ a minor consisting of 3.0 units as specified by the
+☐ a minor consisting of 3.0 units as specified by the department.
+Students must achieve a minimum GPA of

 LING 3308/POLS 3308

 Language and Politics

 Prerequisites: one prior course in either Linguistics or Political Studies and permission of the instructor Examines the causes and consequences of language conflict in Canada and other countries to explain the distinctive persistence and intensity of disputes.
 Particular attention is devoted to the constitutional protection afforded languages and the socio-economic foundations of language conflict as well as the role of symbolism in such disputes.
 Note: This course will be offered every second year.
 (Also listed under Canadian Studies and Public Policy Studies)